jmertin/apmia_php_ext_volume/README.md

 # Description
 ### Image description

-This image build kit will creates an image containing the **APMIA Agent + MySQL and PHP Extension**, at the same time all files required to implant the **PHP remote agent probe** into a potential PHP application container at start-time.
+This image build kit creates an image containing the **APM IA Agent + MySQL and PHP Extension**, and at the same time will provide all files required to implant the **PHP remote agent probe** into a PHP application container at start-time.
+The **implant** does not require the PHP application image to be modified upfront.

-Depending on its deployment configuration, it will implant the **php remote agent probe**, or start up an APMIA collector already configured and connected to the DX APM SaaS environment it was downloaded from.
+When deploying, the image can run in 2 operation modes:
+1. Start up an APM IA (Infrastructure Agent) collector.
+Downloaded from DX SaaS, it is pre-configured to connect to the latter.
+2. **PHP Remote Agent** implant mode.
+It will implant the PHP Propbe before starting the configured ENTRYPOINT/CMD of the PHP Application.

 Note that because most PHP installations connect to a database, an optional mysql extension implant support has been added.

+**It is assumed that the person using this fieldpack knows the APMIA Agent and how to deploy it, also has some basic knowledge in building a Docker Image and deploying it.**

 ### Functional description of the PHP Agent/Probe

-The below graph describes the setup in general.
+The below graph describes a general deployment scenario.
 ![Overview](PHP_APMIA_Docker.png)

-The general approach to deploy the **PHP Remote Agent Probe** in an environment is as follows:
+To monitor a PHP Application, one needs 3 components to be deployed/configured and integrated.

-1. Deploy the Infrastructure Agent that
+1. Deploy an APM IA (Infrastructure Agent)
-    - sends monitoring data to the private or public cloud data collector
-    - hosts the PHP remote agent probe files for implant into the PHP application container
+This is the actual Agent which will act as a proxy to the DX APM SaaS backend.
-2. Deploy and activate the **PHP extension** inside the IA.
-The extension proxies data:
+2. Enable the **PHP Extension** inside the APM IA.
-    - sends monitoring data to the IA (Infrastructure Agent)
+This will enable the APM IA to know what to do with the received data.
-    - receives monitoring data from the **PHP Remote Agent Probe** (Installed at the WebServer Level/PHP section)
+3. Deploy the **PHP Remote Agent Probe** into one or more PHP containers.
-3. Deploy the **PHP Remote Agent Probe** into one or more PHP installations.
-The probe captures monitoring data and sends them to the configured APMIA + PHP extension (on port 5005 - by default)
+The **PHP Remote Agent Probe** will collect data from non Java applications and forward these to the PHP Extension enabled APM IA Agent for processing.

 **Note**: One APM IA (Infrastructure Agent) with the PHP Extension can receive monitoring data from multiple PHP remote agent Probes (And other remote agents probes).
 To save resources you can therefore deploy only one IA with the PHP extension to serve multiple PHP Remote Agent Probes.
 (The IA is heavyweight (Java) and the PHP Remote Agent Probe is lightweight, about ~3MBytes).
-**Note 2**: Reduce the network path/hops the PHP remote Agent Probe has to pass to transfer its findings to the IA (Infrastructure Agent).
-The network induce I/O can have an impact on the overall network infrastructure on highly loaded WebServers.
-The best approach is to use one IA per physical machine in the Docker cluster.
+**Note 2**: Reduce the network path/hops the PHP remote Agent Probe has to use to transfer its metrics to the IA (Infrastructure Agent).
+The network induced I/O can have an impact on the overall network performance on highly loaded WebServers.

-This documentation describes how to deploy an IA in a docker container and how to deploy a PHP probe in other docker containers for a resource efficient setup.
-You can also deploy the APMIA Agent +  Extensions on the OS running the docker environment, and point the PHP Remote Remote Probe to it.
-This way you'll get "real" Infrastructure metrics of the host running the docker environment.
+It would be best to have a APM IA agent already deployed on each physical host of the docker cluster.
+That way one will receive metrics of the actual host running the docker environment.

 #### Dependency